exaFLOPsDenny/ESM3081/my_note/lec3.md

 ## Linear Models

+- Strenghs
+    - Linear models are very fast to train and to predict
+    - scale to very large dataset and work well with sparse data
+    - easy to understand
+- Weekness
+    - Highly correlated features can fuzz the meaning of the coefficient
+    - relationship between feature and target should be linear

 ### Linear Regression
 $$ \hat{y} = w^\top x + b $$
 $$ when \ \ x_i = \{ 1,\ x_{i1},\ x_{i2},... \} $$